segmentio/segment-docs/src/engage/audiences/index.md

 ### Events

 You can build an Audience from any events that are connected to Engage, including [Track](/docs/connections/spec/track), [Page](/docs/connections/spec/page), and [Screen](/docs/connections/spec/screen) calls.
 You can use the `property` button to refine the audience on specific event properties, as well.

+> info ""
+> Audience builder **does not** return every value for the traits/properties/events in the dropdowns.
+Currently, it only samples a percentage of values from the incoming data stream, which does not guarantee that all values will be displayed, especially those with lower volumes.
+However, if a value is not appearing, you may manually enter it.

 Select `and not who` to indicate users that have not performed an event.
 For example, you might want to look at all users that have viewed a product above a certain price point but not completed the order.

 ![Creating an Audience of users who viewed a product without buying it](/docs/engage/images/audience_builder.png)